hereon-GEMS/pydidas/pydidas/docs/src/manuals/gui/windows/_UserConfigWindow.rst

 The User config window
 ======================

-The *User config window* allows the user to customize the bahaviour of their pydidas copy.
+The *User config window* allows the user to customize the behaviour of their pydidas copy.
+The *User config window* can either be accessed through the GUI menu (Options :raw-html:`&rarr;` User config) or through the :ref:`utilities_frame`.

 The individual Parameters are described below.

 .. image:: images/user_config_overview.png
     :align: center